GI Bill Chapters

 Chapter 1606 - Montgomery GI Bill - Selected Reserves (MGIB-SR)

 If you are a member of the Selected Reserves, you may be eligible for this program.
 The Selected Reserves includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard, and the Air National Guard.
-You must have a six-year obligation to service in Selected Reserves and have completed basic training.
+You must have a six-year obligation to service in the Selected Reserves and have completed basic training.

 Military Career Advancement Accounts (MyCAA)